-Jimi Hendrix (Nov.
-27, 1942 — Sept.
-18, 1970) was an American blues-rock/psych guitarist, vocalist, songwriter, and producer from Seattle who released three 1967/68 albums on Track/Polydor/Reprise with his London-based power-trio The Experience, followed by the 1970 live release Band of Gypsys.
+Jimi Hendrix (1942–1970) was an American rock guitarist, vocalist, songwriter, and producer who released three 1967–68 albums on Track–Reprise with his London-based power-trio The Experience, followed by the 1970 live release Band of Gypsys.

 He was born Johnny Allen Hendrix on November 27, 1942, in Seattle, to James Allen “Al” Hendrix (1991–2002) and Lucille Hendrix (née Jeter, 1925–1958).
 In 1946, they changed his name to James Marshall Hendrix in honor of Al and his late brother, Leon Marshall.
 His parents divorced in 1951 and Al got sole custody of James and his younger brother, Leon.

 In elementary school, Hendrix developed a habit of holding broomsticks to emulate a guitar.
 Eventually, he found a one-string banjo in a pile of garbage and used it to learn rock n’ roll songs by ear.
 At age fifteen, he got his first acoustic guitar for $5 and formed his first band, The Velvetones.

 In mid-1959, Al bought Hendrix his first electric guitar, a white Supro Ozark 1560S.
 He gigged with his first professional band, The Rocking Kings, which performed in matching red jackets and played Seattle haunts like the Spanish Castle and Birdland club.
 In 1960, they changed their name to Thomas & the Tomcats.
 After the theft of his Ozark, Al bought him a red Silvertone Danelectro guitar.
 To suit his left-handedness, Hendrix restrung his guitars in reverse and tuned them down a semi-tone (to E♭).